Followers

 V (in part). ...that we will join and unite with our Brethren of the Rest of this Colony in anything tending to support and defend our Rights and Liberties.

-A Major Zielly and one Andrew Dillenback (later killed at Oriskany) were appointed to a committee to gather material for war.
-In the keeping of the spirit of pre-war revolutionary fervor, the people of Stone Arabia were alert and informed.
-And for good reason: they would soon find themselves at a pivotal place in the struggle's Northern Department.
-The fertile Mohawk Valley and the fields, particularly of Stone Arabia, were sources of supply for the Continental Army throughout the long struggle.
-In 1780 Washington depended on the wheat and oats of Stone Arabia to feed his army and was determined to keep it out of the hands of the British Loyalists in the region.
-This set the scene for a small but brutal conflict whose only objective was destruction.
+A Major Zielly and Andrew Dillenback (who was later killed at Oriskany) were appointed to a committee to gather material for war.
+In keeping with the spirit of pre-war revolutionary fervor, the people of Stone Arabia stayed alert and informed.
+And for good reason: they would soon find themselves at a key location in the struggle's Northern Department.
+The fertile Mohawk Valley and the fields, especially in Stone Arabia, served as supply sources for the Continental Army throughout the long war.
+In 1780, Washington relied on the wheat and oats of Stone Arabia to feed his army and was determined to prevent them from falling into the hands of the British Loyalists in the area.
+This set the stage for a small but fierce conflict whose only goal was destruction.

 The Fighting Frontier